UBS Group AG Buys 9,352 Shares of Bonanza Creek Energy, Inc. (NYSE:BCEI)

 Other institutional investors also recently added to or reduced their stakes in the company.
 Macroview Investment Management LLC bought a new stake in Bonanza Creek Energy in the first quarter worth $39,000.
 James Investment Research Inc. bought a new position in shares of Bonanza Creek Energy during the first quarter valued at $159,000.
 Diametric Capital LP bought a new position in shares of Bonanza Creek Energy during the fourth quarter valued at $217,000.
 The Manufacturers Life Insurance Company lifted its holdings in shares of Bonanza Creek Energy by 11.0% during the fourth quarter.
 The Manufacturers Life Insurance Company now owns 11,717 shares of the oil and gas producer’s stock valued at $226,000 after purchasing an additional 1,157 shares in the last quarter.
 Finally, Cambria Investment Management L.P. bought a new position in shares of Bonanza Creek Energy during the first quarter valued at $240,000.

-Bonanza Creek Energy (NYSE:BCEI) last released its quarterly earnings data on Sunday, May 2nd.
-The oil and gas producer reported $0.88 earnings per share for the quarter, topping analysts’ consensus estimates of $0.75 by $0.13.
+Bonanza Creek Energy (NYSE:BCEI) last announced its quarterly earnings results on Sunday, May 2nd.
+The oil and gas producer reported $0.88 EPS for the quarter, beating analysts’ consensus estimates of $0.75 by $0.13.
 Bonanza Creek Energy had a return on equity of 2.45% and a net margin of 10.72%.
-The firm had revenue of $74.16 million during the quarter, compared to analyst estimates of $64.45 million.
-On average, research analysts forecast that Bonanza Creek Energy, Inc. will post 5.32 earnings per share for the current year.
+The company had revenue of $74.16 million during the quarter, compared to analyst estimates of $64.45 million.
+On average, research analysts anticipate that Bonanza Creek Energy, Inc. will post 5.32 EPS for the current year.

-The company also recently declared a quarterly dividend, which was paid on Wednesday, June 30th.
-Investors of record on Tuesday, June 15th were paid a dividend of $0.35 per share.
-This represents a $1.40 dividend on an annualized basis and a yield of 3.02%.
-The ex-dividend date of this dividend was Monday, June 14th.
-Bonanza Creek Energy’s payout ratio is presently 28.28%.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, June 30th.
+Stockholders of record on Tuesday, June 15th were paid a $0.35 dividend.
+This represents a $1.40 annualized dividend and a dividend yield of 3.02%.
+The ex-dividend date was Monday, June 14th.
+Bonanza Creek Energy’s payout ratio is 28.28%.

 Bonanza Creek Energy Profile